 The superb quality of the freshly ground flour allows the bread to last for up to six weeks.
-However it is necessary to wrap it in paper towel to absorb the moisture, which keeps it from molding.
-Always store the bread in an air tight storage bag.
+It is, however, necessary to wrap it in paper towel to absorb the moisture, which keeps it from molding.; always store the bread in an air tight storage bag.
 Toasting it brings out optimum freshness.

 Making bread with a food processor is quick and mess-free.
 I encourage you to venture out using my technique; learning this will bless you with easy, homemade bread forever.

 Be nourished by the baking and eating of this luscious loaf!

 Cocoa Bread This is adapted from a recipe in Cupid’s Book (Portland, Oregon: Oregon History Center, 1921, 1925).
 Yields: 1 loaf.
 Total prep time: 3 hr/ active prep time: 30 min/ inactive prep time: 2 hr/ baking time: 30 min.

 1/4 c tepid water (Temperature should be 105-115 degrees.)

 1 individual package active dry yeast (May use 2 tsp of Red Star Active Dry Yeast, available in a 2 lb package at Costco, which keeps well sealed in the freezer.
 Yeast is best at room temperature for proofing.)